Macks404/SFML-Tilemap/README.md

 # SFML Tilemap

-This is a simple project of a tilemap I created that is free to use
+This is a simple project of a tilemap I created for learning SFML and c++ that is free to use
 #####

 # Licence: